Hillhead Baptist Church: 19th century

-The church opened in 1883, stressing an open congregation basis, meaning worshippers need not be baptised, only the Minister.
-Some of the congregation were drawn from Presbyterian churches.
-Within a decade of consecration, in 1891, Hillhead Baptist Church had an established congregation exceeding 500 regular members, many of whom were commercially active and prosperous merchants.
-Baptist churches in Glasgow were known to attract commercially active and middle class congregations.
+Some of the Hillhead congregation were drawn from Presbyterian churches.
+Within a decade of consecration, in 1891, Hillhead Baptist Church had an established congregation exceeding 500 regular members, many of whom were prosperous merchants.
+Baptist churches in the western parts of Glasgow were known to attract commercially active and middle class congregations.

 Early 20th century

 Daughter churches, where clergy and parishioners from Hillhead helped establish new centers of Christian worship, were started in Kelvinside, Port Dundas, and Partick, the latter at a cost of £5000 when it opened in the 1910s.